 Spätestens seit der Jahrtausendwende befindet sich das Bild Afrikas, des vormaligen ‚Kontinents der Kriege und Katastrophen‘, in einem radikalen Wandel.

-The CEO & Partner of Africon Ltd. Marc Zander, visited the AGBF in Dubai to discuss investment in Africa with various investors.
+The CEO & Partner of africon Ltd. Marc Zander, visited the AGBF in Dubai to discuss investment in Africa with various investors.
 Outcome of the discussion has been that the African markets are a key focus of various investors in the Middle East region.
+This results in new Africa strategies of most UAE and GCC countries for Africa.

 The conference brought together approximately 500 thought leaders on investing and doing business in Africa to discuss the sectors and regions in Africa that provide the greatest opportunities for foreign investors, while analysing the legal and regulatory implications of doing business on the continent.
 Marc Zander spoke on the opportunities for FMCG companies in Africa being an expert in the Nigerian FMCG markets.
 Read more about the conference!